brewster-mackenzie/ikew/recipes/cream-cheese-frosting.md

 # Cream cheese frosting

 A delicious cream cheese frosting.
-Recommended as a topping for Recipe for [[20250223100554]].
+Recommended as a topping for Recipe for [[date-and-walnut-cake]].

 **Preparation time:** 5 mins
 **Cooking time:** n/a